tudelft-cs4200/2021/project/index.md

 Early feedback and most parts of final grading are automated and supported in GitLab.
 Each merge request triggers the launch of a build job which runs automated feedback and grading for your solution.
 Be aware that feedback might be delayed due to submissions by other students, instance limits, server problems, etc.
+We do *not give any feedback on the day of a deadline*, since this will not be early at all.

 ## Grades